splunk/splunk-operator/docs/README.md

 | _Burstable_ | _CPU/Mem ```requests``` < CPU/Mem ```limits```_  | _When the CPU and memory  ```requests``` value is set lower than the ```limits``` the pod is given a QoS class of Burstable.
 This level of service is useful in a user acceptance testing ___(UAT) environment___, where the pods run with minimum resources, and Kubernetes allocates additional resources depending on usage._|
 | _BestEffort_ | _No CPU/Mem ```requests``` or ```limits``` are set_ | _When the ```requests``` or ```limits``` values are not set, the pod is given a QoS class of BestEffort.
 This level of service is sufficient for ___testing, or a small development task___._ |

-Examples on how to implement these QoS are given at  [Example of Guaranteed, Burstable and BestEffort QoS](CustomResources.md#example-of-guaranteed-and-burstable-qos) section.
+Examples on how to implement these QoS are given at [Examples of Guaranteed and Burstable QoS](CustomResources.md#examples-of-guaranteed-and-burstable-qos) section.

 ### Storage guidelines